aktos-io/scadajs-template/webapps/main/README.md

 ### Optional Files

-`dep.ls`: If exists, it is compiled into `js/dep.js`.
+* `dep.ls`: If exists, it is compiled into `js/dep.js`.
 This is intended to be used for non critical codes (like [async components](https://github.com/ceremcem/ractive-synchronizer)) to be loaded after first page load.
-User is responsible for handling this script, no action is taken automatically.
+Developer is responsible for handling this script, no action is taken automatically.

 ### App Specific Layout